funt3ars/solana_analytics/IMPLEMENTATION_PLAN.md

 ## Next Steps
 - Update all example code in `examples/` to match the current API (field names, types, methods).
 - Continue with planned feature development and documentation review.

+---
+**Phase 2 Progress Update (2025-05-26):**
+- `TransactionFetcher` struct and pagination logic implemented and tested.
+- Tests updated to mock full transaction fetches per signature.
+- Removed `cargo-audit` from dependencies to resolve `zeroize` version conflict with Solana stack.
+- All core and fetcher tests pass; integration test failures are unrelated (async blocking or not implemented) and documented.
+- Next: Expand `TransactionFetcher` features (progress tracking, checkpointing, error handling) or address integration test failures.